Hi! I'm Ryan and I like to make elegant optimizations for macOS.

 A while back, I created a free app called Scroll to allow users to scroll with just one finger on an Apple trackpad.

-The Magic Mouse is awesome, but some apps are overly sensitive to its horizontal scroll — to the point where it’s kinda unusable.
+The Magic Mouse is awesome, but some apps are overly sensitive to its horizontal scroll.
 My latest iteration of the Scroll app aims to solve this problem in a simple way.

 Maybe I’m weird, but I‘ve never been that excited about the first party apps for Google Drive and Dropbox because I like to keep my cloud drives in the cloud and separate from my local drives.

 Sometimes you have tedious tasks that require you to just input the same text in a ton of different places, and copy paste just isn’t enough.